-Option 1: If your disability makes you unable to purchase and prepare your own food, you can get SNAP separately from the people you live with – even if they shop and cook food for you.
-This option as long as the majority of the food you consume is purchased with your income and prepared for you separate from the people you live with.
-This option does not apply if the person buying and cooking food for you is your legal spouse, or your parent if you are under age 22.
+If your disability makes you unable to purchase and prepare your own food, you can get SNAP separately from the people you live with – even if they shop and cook food for you.

 There are many reasons why persons with disabilities may have meals prepared separately.
 You may have a special diet, eat meals at different times from others, or keep your income and living expenses separate from others.
 This should not prevent you from getting your own SNAP benefits.

-Option 2: If you are 60 or older and have a permanent disability, you may be able to get SNAP separately for yourself even though you share food bought and cooked with the people you live with.
-106 C.M.R. § 361.200(B)(4).
+If you are 60 or older and have a permanent disability, you may be able to get SNAP separately for yourself even though you share food bought and cooked with the people you live with.
+106 C.M.R. § 361.200(B)(4)(link is external).

 To qualify for your own SNAP benefits, you must meet three criteria: